 Typically the authorizing organization’s day-to-day decision maker (e.g. charter school director, executive director, superintendent) responds to NACSA’s survey, not authorizer governing board members.
 Thus, data drawn for this paper represent the perspectives and practices of authorizers as understood and executed by day-to-day decision makers, and are not necessarily an official position of the authorizing institution.

 NACSA intentionally seeks a near universal sampling of authorizers with large portfolios (authorizers overseeing 10 or more schools) resulting in an expansive and representative sample of those authorizers, but also in underrepresentation of other authorizers.

-The sample of authorizers participating in the survey (N=164) includes authorizers from every state with charter schools.
-They collectively oversee just over 70 percent of all U.S. charter schools.
+The sample of authorizers participating in the survey (N=164) included authorizers from every state with charter schools.
+They collectively oversaw just over 70 percent of all U.S. charter schools.

-Approximately 75 percent of all large authorizers participated in the 2015 survey, and the sample is highly representative of those authorizers (by portfolio size, type, and region).
-The authorizer to school ratio in this sample is 1 to 28.0 (or 28 schools per authorizer), compared to an approximate national rate of 1 to 6.5 (or 6.5 schools per authorizer).
+Approximately 75 percent of all large authorizers participated in the 2015 survey, and the sample was highly representative of those authorizers (by portfolio size, type, and region).
+The authorizer to school ratio in this sample was 1 to 28.0 (or 28 schools per authorizer), compared to an approximate national rate of 1 to 6.5 (or 6.5 schools per authorizer).

-Relative to all authorizers nationally (irrespective of portfolio size), the sample contains a lower proportion of school district authorizers (61 percent compared to 90 percent nationally), and a slightly higher proportion of higher education, independent chartering board, state board/department of education, and not-for-profit authorizers.
-The sample also contains a lower proportion of authorizers from the western U.S. (35 percent compared to 49 percent nationally) and a higher proportion of authorizers from southern states (28 percent compared to 15 percent nationally).
+Relative to all authorizers nationally (irrespective of portfolio size), the sample contained a lower proportion of school district authorizers (61 percent compared to 90 percent nationally), and a slightly higher proportion of higher education, independent chartering board, state board/department of education, and nonprofit authorizers.
+The sample also contained a lower proportion of authorizers from the western U.S. (35 percent compared to 49 percent nationally) and a higher proportion of authorizers from southern states (28 percent compared to 15 percent nationally).